RDelet/FFDA/README.md

 In your local machine:
-In deformer.py inside loadModels function, change "path" to point at output_data.json file Correct paths of *.png, *.csv, and *.meta in output_data.json to point to local path as will be using this in Maya
+In deformer.py inside loadModels function, change "path" to point at output_data.json file Correct paths of *.png, *.csv, *.root *.meta in output_data.json to point to local path as will be using this in Maya
 ```

 ### Deform